bparanj/crystal/programming/pbt/haskell/beta-reduction.md

 Here's how it works in simple terms:

 1. You have a function that does something to an input (we call this input a parameter).
-2. You have an actual value you want to use with this function (we call this an argument).
+2. You have an  value you want to use with this function (we call this an argument).
-3. Beta reduction is the process of replacing the function's parameter with the actual value (the argument) and then simplifying the expression if possible.
+3. Beta reduction is the process of replacing the function's parameter with the  value (the argument) and then simplifying the expression if possible.

 ### Example: